Russia's threat to exit Ukraine grain deal adds risk to global food security | Headlines

 Exports since last July reached 32.2 million tons, 34 per cent above the same period from last season, according to Refinitiv.
 It estimates Russia will ship 44 million tons of wheat in 2022-2023.

 The issue is more pressing with Ukraine's wheat harvest coming up in June and the need to sell that crop in July.
-Not having a Black Sea shipping corridor in place at that point would “start taking another large chunk of wheat and other grains off the market”, Osnato said.
+Not having a Black Sea shipping corridor at that point would “start taking another large chunk of wheat and other grains off the market,” Osnato said.

-Ukraine can send its food by land through Europe, so it wouldn't be completely cut off from world markets, but those routes have a lower capacity than sea shipments and have stirred disunity in the European Union.
+Ukraine can send its food by land through Europe, but those routes have a lower capacity than sea shipments and have stirred disunity in the European Union.

 Uncertainties like drought in places including Morocco, Tunisia, Algeria, Syria and East Africa — big importers of food — are likely to keep food prices high, and an end to the UN deal wouldn't help.